pratikgawali/LeetCode30DaysChallenge/README.md

 # LeetCode 30 Days Challenge Accepted!

-Along with the responsibility of saving the world by staying at home during the COVID-19 pandemic, I also took up the 30-Day LeetCoding Challenge - a problem will appear at midnight each day, and I'll have 24 hours to solve it.
+Along with the responsibility to save the world by staying at home during the COVID-19 pandemic, I took up the April 30-Days LeetCoding Challenge in which a problem will appear at midnight each day, and I'll have 24 hours to solve it.

+## [Update] Challenge Completed!!

 <br/>